McConnell says Trump's nominee to replace Ruth Bader Ginsburg "will receive a vote on the floor" of Senate

 "When Republicans held off Merrick Garland it was because nine months prior to the election was too close, we needed to let people decide.
 And I agreed to do that.
 If we now say that months prior to the election is OK when nine months was not, that is a double standard and I don't believe we should do it," Murkowski said.

-The New York Times also reported Senator Susan Collins has also said she would oppose confirming a new justice so close to the election.
-Collins, who voted to confirm Supreme Court Justice Brett Kavanaugh, is also locked in a tight race for reelection.
+The New York Times reported Senator Susan Collins has also said she would oppose confirming a new justice so close to the election.
+Collins, who voted to confirm Supreme Court Justice Brett Kavanaugh, is locked in a tight race for reelection in Maine.

 Senator Chuck Grassley in August equivocated on whether he would vote to fill a vacant seat, saying, "in the abstract, I would do the same thing in 2020 that I would in 2016."